-As suggested in the ebook, What to Know About Your Finances Before Buying a Home, you’ll need to:
+As suggested in What to Know About Your Finances Before Buying a Home, you’ll need to:

 With a conditional commitment for an exact loan amount, a statement of pre-approval will define your house hunting price range.
 Even with pre-approval, there’s no guarantee you’ll actually get a home loan.
 Pre-approval simply means if you clear the underwriting process, there’s a strong chance you’ll qualify for a mortgage.

 It’s helpful to find an expert in the real estate field that understands the challenges of military life.
 When looking for a military-friendly real estate professional, keep a couple of things in mind.

 - When looking for a buyer’s agent, browse through the listings in MilitaryByOwner’s business directory.
 Find out more about an agent by reading their online reviews.

 - It’s a good idea to check the references that an agent shares with you.
 Buying a home is a big deal!
 You’ll want to hear from other military families about their home buying experiences with this person.